-An Inducible Cell-Sorting System
+An Inducible Cell-Sorting System.
 Another prototypical example of systems involving multiple types of cells are pattern-formation systems based on cell sorting.
-Here, we consider a recent work in this area on programmable cell sorting ^{35 36}, in which the pattern formed is controlled predictably by mixing cells with high cadherin expression and cells with low cadherin expression.
+Here, we consider a recent work in this area on programmable cell sorting,^{35,36} in which the pattern formed is controlled predictably by mixing cells with high cadherin expression and cells with low cadherin expression.
 If the cadherins used are all the same, then cell motility will result in high-adhesion cells gradually sorting into clusters with low-adhesion cells on the outside of each cluster.
-The shape formed in this manner is controlled by the fraction of high-adhesion cells: above a critical threshold, they form a "sorted ball" comprising a single large cluster with a surface of low-adhesion cells.
+The shape formed in this manner is controlled by the fraction of high-adhesion cells: above a critical threshold, they form a "sorted ball", consisting of a single large cluster with a surface of low-adhesion cells.
 At lower fractions, the high-adhesion cells instead form "polka dots", with small clusters embedded in a unified background of low-adhesion cells.
-Controlling cadherin expression (e.g. by adding a synthetic expression cassette with an inducible promoter) can further allow sorting behaviour to be selected dynamically.
+Controlling cadherin expression (e.g., by adding a synthetic expression cassette with an inducible promoter) can further allow sorting behavior to be selected dynamically.

-Figure 7 shows an example of how such an inducible cell-sorting system can be represented in SBOL following the recommendations given above.
+Figure 7 shows an example of how such an inducible cellsorting system can be represented in SBOL, following the recommendations given above.
 In this case, the two strains of cells are both Chinese Hamster Ovary (CHO) cells, which are natively low in cadherin expression and clump only weakly.
 One of the two strains, however, has been transformed with the addition of a synthetic Doxycycline-inducible cadherin expression cassette.
 Within the ModuleDefinition describing this system, each cell strain's representation is based on a FunctionalComponent, both using the same definition of a CHO cell ComponentDefinition.
-The inducible CHO (iCHO) cells, however, are enhanced with an Interaction of type containment that sets them as the physical compartment that contains the FunctionalComponent instantiations of both the cadherin cassette and the cadherin that is its output.
+However, the inducible CHO (iCHO) cells are enhanced with an Interaction type of containment that sets them as the physical compartment that contains the FunctionalComponent instantiations of both the cadherin cassette and the cadherin that is its output.
 The production of cadherin from this cassette is represented by a second Interaction (additional details of the structure of the cassette and its induction by Doxycycline are omitted for space purposes).
-The actual cell-to-cell adhesion relationships that implement the sorting behaviour are included in the ModuleDefinition as more Interactions, each representing one of the three adhesion relations in the system: CHO cells with CHO cells, CHO cells with iCHO cells with iCHO cells.
-Finally, the parameters and dynamics of this system may be represented by attaching Measures to the FunctionalComponents and a Model to the ModuleDefinition (not shown).
+The actual cell-to-cell adhesion relationships that implement the sorting behavior are included in the pubs.acs.org/synthbio